voidranjer/james-docs/docs/projects/01-drivesafe/08-v4/05-improvements/index.md

 I did not include mean subtraction code simply because it became a non-trivial task, but still could be done.
 I wanted to first see how well the model would perform without mean subtraction, and then add it in later if necessary.

 This could be a potential area for improvement in the next version of the model.
 Regardless, the model has shown a significant improvement in performance just from adding the ResNet50 layer to the [v3 LSTM-only model](../../07-v3/index.md).

+## 3. UI + `matplotlib`

+In [DriveSafe v2](../../06-v2/01-intro/index.md), a very simple animated `matplotlib` graph was used to show the model's predictions in real-time.
+It was stripped from v3 onwards as the model was being changed significantly and I wanted to focus on the model's performance rather than the UI.